ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 - **Updating the search input** — Set the input value to the selected suggestion and optionally submit the form or trigger a search.
 - **Analytics and tracking** — Record the suggestion click for conversion or engagement analytics.

-The exact callback name and parameters may vary by SDK version; refer to [Callbacks Configuration](configurations/callback-configuration.html) and the SDK reference for the current API.
+The exact callback name and parameters may vary by SDK version; refer to [Configuration](configuration.html#onevent) (onEvent) and the SDK reference for the current API.
 Implement this callback during initialization so that every selection is handled consistently.

 ---

-### Does the Autosuggest SDK work on mobile and touch devices?
+### Does the New Autosuggest SDK work on mobile and touch devices?

 Yes.
 The SDK works on **mobile and touch devices**.
 It does not rely on mouse-only events; suggestions can be opened, scrolled, and selected via touch.

 You can further optimize for small screens by:

-- **Adjusting suggestion counts** — Request fewer suggestions per category on mobile to keep the dropdown compact and fast (see [API Configuration](configurations/api-configuration.html)).
+- **Adjusting suggestion counts** — Request fewer suggestions per category on mobile to keep the dropdown compact and fast (see [Configuration](configuration.html#apiconfigs)).
 - **Using responsive CSS** — Style the suggestion container and items with media queries so layout, font size, and spacing work well on narrow viewports.
 - **Tuning behavior** — Consider slightly higher `minChars` or `debounceDelay` on mobile if you observe performance or UX issues, though the same configuration often works across devices.